 i.
-Customer Experience data classification Though interaction between customers some of them being structured or unstructured.
+Customer Experience data classification

+Though interaction between customers and company generates a huge variety of data, some of them being structured or unstructured.
 Structured data can easily be replaced by numbers (e.g. GPS coordinates, survey results, etc.), on the other hand unstructured data contain multimedia information (e.g. video, sound, text) and they are not easily classified.
 This leads to the solicitation of data (attempts to collect feedback from customers who participate into surveys).